theislab/scConcept/README.md

 ## How to use

-scConcept provides a simple API to load pre-trained model, adapt and extract embeddings from scRNA-seq data.
+scConcept provides a simple API to load and adapt [pre-trained models](https://huggingface.co/theislab/scConcept/tree/main) and extract embeddings from scRNA-seq data.
 Here's a basic example:

 ```python
 from concept.scConcept import scConcept